krb5/krb5/doc/rst_source/krb_admins/admin_commands/sserver.rst

-   This means that the ``sample/hostname@LOCAL.REALM`` service was not defined in the Kerberos database; it should be created using kadmin, and a keytab file needs to be generated to make the key for that service principal available for sclient.
+   This means that the ``sample/hostname@LOCAL.REALM`` service was not defined in the Kerberos database; it should be created using :ref:`kadmin(1)`, and a keytab file needs to be generated to make the key for that service principal available for sclient.

 5) sclient returns the error::